 AI, progress & app workflow

-A practical note on How to use private photos without turning progress into pressure for a comparison between saved videos and an app-led routine, written with realistic expectations and a specific next step.
+A practical note on Progress use: private photos for a comparison between saved videos and an app-led routine, written with realistic expectations and a specific next step.

 Direct answer